davidshq/clickup-utils/dev-docs/ARCHITECTURAL_ANALYSIS_AND_RECOMMENDATIONS.md

 ### 1. **Current Architecture Overview**

-The codebase follows an excellent layered architecture with clean separation:
+The codebase follows an excellent layered architecture with clean separation and repository pattern:

 ```
 ┌─────────────────────────────────────┐